samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 **There is no delete key.** This seemed like a terrible oversight at first, and six months later still seems a very questionable decision.
 However one quickly becomes proficient at using the arrow keys with the backspace to achieve the same effect.
 You can also use `⇧⌫` (`Shift+Backspace`) to exactly replicate the delete key.
 In Mac parlance, this is known as a 'forward delete'.

-### Overall Hardware Experience
+## <a id="performance"></a> The Performance

+## <a id="usability"></a> The Usability

+The MacBook Pro is the most usable computer I have ever used.
+Its sheer usability has resulted in a number of changes to lifelong habits that I had never previously considered possible:

+- **I have stopped using an external mouse and keyboard entirely.** The built-in trackpad is so good that I no longer have any need for a mouse at all.
+The keyboard is _good enough._ By using only the built-in keyboard&mdash;whether on the train or at my desk&mdash;my mucle memory has only one keyboard to remember, and thus touch-typing is much easier.

+- **I do not _require_ external monitors for reasonable productivity.** This is in fact more related to OS X: its brilliant implementation of multiple desktops, and the ease of switching between them, means I no longer feel claustrophobic working on a single 15&ndash;inch display.

+## <a id="conclusion"></a> The Conclusion
-The whole thing is very neat, it's also _very_ thin for a desktop replacement.
+The 15&ndash;inch MacBook Pro with Retina Display is _very_ neat.
+It's also _very_ thin for a desktop replacement.
 Easily light enough to work with on one's lap all day, and to carry to work and back daily without really noticing it.

-This laptop is a masterpiece of lean simplicity.

-## <a id="conclusion"></a> The Ominous Conclusion
-The sheer usability of this machine resulted in a number of changes to lifelong habits that I had never previously considered possible:

-- I stopped using an external mouse and keyboard entirely
-- I did not require external monitors for basic productivity
+> The MacBook Pro with Retina Display is the most productive development workstation I have ever used.

 Even for a Windows and Microsoft.NET developer, the experience of developing on a MacBook Pro is that of hugely increased efficiency, and even sanity.
 OS X is a much more accomplished laptop OS than Windows, with its multiple desktops clear menus, and sensible file system.

+**My recommendation: get one, or, better, get your work to get you one!
+The MacBook Pro with Retina Display is the most productive development workstation I have ever used.
+Comments/trolls welcome ;)**

+I've begun writing a Windows to OS X migration review, and I'll publish that tomorrow.
+Thanks for reading!